ogmini/Notepad-Tabstate-Buffer/README.md

 - saved file with unsaved changes stored only in buffer
 - others?

 For now, I will be focusing on getting a better understanding of the underlying structure for a new unsaved tab with text.
+I have not attacked the 0.bin and 1.bin files.

 ## File Format